We believe that everyone has the right to live without harassment, abuse and violence.

 Our Policy Objectives

-- To ensure that action is taken in accordance with the requirements of legalisation and appropriate codes of practise.
+- To ensure that action is taken in accordance with the requirements of legalisation and appropriate codes of practice

-- Annually publicise action taken by Estuary Housing Association in cases of harassment.
+- Annually publicise action we take in cases of harassment.